ParadoxZero/paradoxOS/README.md

 ## How to build

 Once you have the requried tools.
-Simply fo to the project root and
 ```
     $ ./setup.sh iso
 ```

-Then run the iso using qemu
+This will build an iso file called `paradoxOS.iso`.
+This is a binary complaint with multiboot standard, and is compiled using grub.
+That means, it can be simply booted up.

+Though using an emulator is recommended.

 ```
     $ qemu-system-i686 -cdrom paradoxOS.iso